• The Crypto Fire

 • Posts

-A beginner-friendly overview of Ethereum, including its use in blockchain, smart contracts, and decentralized finance (DeFi).
+This beginner’s guide breaks down Ethereum’s core concepts, including its use in blockchain, smart contracts, and decentralized finance (DeFi).

 What is Ethereum?